particle-iot/particle-iot.github.io/src/content/source.md

 ### Feature requests and bug fixes

-We use [Github Issues](https://github.com/features) to track issues for each of our open source repositories, and [Waffle.io](https://waffle.io/) to share our workflow.
+We use [Github Issues](https://github.com/features) to track issues for each of our open source repositories.

-Each of the above repositories has a link for issues and a waffle workflow board; feel free to submit feature requests and raise bugs on Github, or star a repository to follow its progress.
+Each of the above repositories has a link for issues; feel free to submit feature requests and raise bugs on Github, or star a repository to follow its progress.

 ### Contributions